 Second Review of the Agreement

-The Agreement was established between the Australian, Queensland, South Australian and Northern Territory governments to provide for the development or adoption, and implementation of policies and strategies concerning water and related natural resources in the Lake Eyre Basin Agreement Area to avoid or eliminate so far as reasonably practicable adverse cross-border impacts.
+Agreement was established between the Australian, Queensland and South Australian governments to provide for the development or adoption, and implementation of policies and strategies concerning water and related natural resources in the Lake Eyre Basin Agreement Area to avoid or eliminate so far as reasonably practicable adverse cross-border impacts.
+The

-Six policies have been prepared to support the Agreement:
+Six policies have been developed to support the Agreement:

 - River Flows Policy

 - Water Quality Policy

 - Existing Entitlements and Water Resource Development Policy

 - Whole-of-Basin Approach Policy.